hostuser/freckles.old/docs/usage.rst

    - task 03/03: apt -> install 'zile'	=> changed
    Run #1 finished: success

-*freckles* tries to determine whether a sudo password is required (for example, some package managers need sudo, some other don't), and it will display the above message if it thinks it is.
+*freckles* tries to determine whether a sudo password is required (for example, some package managers need sudo, some other don't, some systems have passwordless sudo, some do not), and it will display the above message if it thinks it is.
 The password prompt is the underlying *ansible* playbook runs though.

 Installing packages using a dotfile repository